data-harmonization/firstgo/README.md

 # myservice
 A service to send messages to multiple channels (Mail, Slack, SMS and more)

+# Create a vendor folder with the dependencies
+make updatedeps

 # Local development

 ## Build